sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 {{< /code >}}

 Commit your changes to git.
-The next time you run `catalog-api generate`, it will generate a catalog that includes both tagged versions.
+The next time you run the catalog-api generate subcommand, it will generate a catalog that includes both tagged versions.

 ## Private catalogs